Preparation¶

 git clone https://github.com/choreonoid/choreonoid_ros_tank_tutorial.git

-You will now be in the same situation as if you had created the package and created all the files required for this tutorial.
+This puts you in the same state as if you had created the package and all necessary files for this tutorial.

-With the above operation, an XML file called “package.xml” has been added to the package directory.
-This file is used to describe the package information and is required for every package.
+The above operation adds an XML file called “package.xml” to the package directory.
+This file describes package information and is required for all packages.

-The contents of package.xml can be configured by the command line options when executing the package creation command.
-Please refer to the catkin create manual for details.
+You can configure the contents of package.xml through command-line options when executing the package creation command.
+For details, refer to the catkin create manual.

 <?xml version="1.0"?>